mrrusof/snippets/java/oca8/ch5/README.md

 not used `super`, calls to the method would recurse and cause **stack overflow**.

-For the third and fourth conditions, consider the following example.
+For the third and fourth conditions, consider the following example that compiles because each exception in the overriding method is covariant wrt. `Exception`.

 ```java
 class Car {